The Ngorongoro Crater is a unique safari destination in northern Tanzania.

 Ngorongoro Crater is the best safari destination for families, especially kids.

-They would enjoy it so much because of the highest number of wildlife per square meter.
+They would enjoy it greatly because of the highest wildlife density per square meter.

-Kids love Elephants and Lions; this chemistry is not a dare-to-miss experience for a family while on safari.
+Kids love Elephants and Lions; this chemistry is not a dare-to-miss experience for families on safari.

 Read more about how a Tanzania safari is safe for kids